davidecoccoluto/lte_4g_coders_vhdl/README.md

 $ g_{i+1}={g_i+2f_2}$

 Since $f1+f2<K$ and $g+2f_2<K$ the modulo operation becomes a subtration by $K$ when the operation is greater then $K$

+The interleaved design requires to buffer the entire input before starting the processing and a ping-pong buffer is exploited to achieve maximum throughput.
+Maximum theoretical throughput is $\frac{Nbits}{Nbits+6} * Fclk  [bit/sec]$
+So for the biggest 4GPP transpost block off ~6000bits at 500MHz a theoretical 499.8Mbsp is achieved.